pprcht/irmsd/README.md

 options:
   -h, --help            show this help message and exit --rthr RTHR           Inter-structure RMSD threshold for sorting in Angström.
+Structures closer
-Structures closer than this threshold are treated as
+                        than this threshold are treated as similar.
-                        similar.
+  --ethr [ETHR]         Inter-structure energy threshold in Hartree.
+If set, the default is 8.0e-5 Ha
+                        (≈0.05 kcal/mol) or a user-specified value.
+Optional for iRMSD-based runtypes.
+  --bthr BTHR           Inter-structure rotational threshold used in the classical CREGEN sorting
+                        procedure.
+The default is 0.01.
+  --ewin EWIN           Energy window specification for CREGEN.
+Structures higher in energy than this
+                        threshold (relative to the lowest energy structure in the ensemble) will be removed.
+There is no default (all conformers are considered).
   --inversion {on,off,auto}
                         Control coordinate inversion when evaluating RMSDs during sorting: 'on', 'off', or 'auto' (default: auto).
+Only for iRMSD-based runtypes.
   --align               Just sort by energy and align.
+  --classic, --cregen   Perform conformer classification with the CREGEN workflow based on a
+                        comparison of quaternion RMSD, energy, interatomic distances, and rotational constants.
+This routine is cheaper but more empirical than iRMSD-based sorting.
+Does NOT restore mismatching atom order.
+Does not keep individual rotamers.
   --maxprint MAXPRINT   Printout option; determine how man rows are printed for each sorted ensemble.
   -o OUTPUT, --output OUTPUT
                         Optional output file for sorted / clustered results.